 Dr. Rachel Chrastil, Associate Professor, History Department

-Mr. Matthew Dunch, S.J., Visiting Faculty, Philosophy Department
+Mr. Mathew Dunch, S.J., Visiting Faculty, Philosophy Department

 Rev. Daniel Hartnett, S.J., Pastor, Bellarmine Chapel; Adj Prof., Philosophy Depart.

 Mrs. Tekeia Howard, Interim Director, Office of Multicultural Affairs

 Dr. Anas B. Malik, Assoc.
 Professor, Poli.
 Sci.
 Depart. and International Studies

 Dr. Dena Morton, Professor, Mathematics and Computer Science Department

 Dr. Jo Ann Recker, S.N.D.de N., Prof, Modern Languages Depart. and International Econ.

 Dr. Stephen Yandell, Assoc.
 Prof., English Depart.; Faculty Dir., Ctr for Teaching Excellence